mrseanryan/gcal-move-it/README.md

 Usage: gcal_move_it.py clean <month 1..12> [options]

 # move:
-- Move non-recurring events from one month to the next month.
+- Move non-recurring events from one month to the next month. (exception: a recurring event that was manually moved IS included)
 - Only events that occurred before today are moved.

 Usage: gcal_move_it.py move <source month 1..12> [options]